hanrichard/Notebook/interview/interview_intro.md

   - build business logic by using react/redux,
   - and build the app which supports whitelabeling

 Team structure:
 - Front end - Portal team - 2-6 - core team member
 - Back end - API team - guidwire team
 - Content manage - sitecore servicerless

+Outcomes:
+- successfully launch the project on time
+- it is a successful project, double the profits

 ### Immutable X
 https://market.x.immutable.com/